-This includes any travel and accommodation expense as well as any additional costs over and above the funding provided by Department of Trade, Business and Innovation (the department) for the provision of RTO services.
+This includes any travel and accommodation expense as well as any additional costs over and above the funding provided by Department of Trade, Business and Innovation for the provision of RTO services.

-The department provides financial assistance to subsidise the costs associated with travel and accommodation incurred by Northern Territory apprentices and trainees funded through the user choice program, if the off-the-job training component in relation to their Contract of Training is not provided by a registered training organisation (RTO) near their home or workplace.
+The department provides financial assistance to subsidise the costs associated with travel and accommodation incurred by NT apprentices and trainees funded through the User Choice Program, if the off-the-job training component in relation to their contract of training is not provided by a RTO near their home or workplace.

 Eligible apprentices and trainees may claim:

 - a travel subsidy for travel between the place of residence and the centre at which the off-the-job training is conducted

 - a transfer subsidy to assist with the cost of travel between the airport or bus terminal and the accommodation

 The department reserves the right to negotiate with RTOs to explore the potential of providing travel and accommodation subsidies to allow for the off the job training to be delivered on site.

 All apprentices and trainees registered in the NT whose training is funded under User Choice, who live more than 50 km (one way) from the nearest RTO that provides the off the job training for their qualification are eligible to claim assistance.